frederic-perez/AmE-dictionary/data/idioms.md

 __seize upon (something)__
 __self-fulfilling prophecy__
 __sell (someone, something, or oneself) short__ :two: To undervalue someone, something, or oneself; to underestimate or underappreciate the good qualities of someone, something, or oneself. _Don’t sell yourself short—your writing is really excellent!_
-__sell like hotcakes__ :two: (seel like hot cakes) To be sold quickly and in large quantities. _This record has been selling like hotcakes—I can’t keep it in stock!_ _We are selling English classes like hotcakes._ :es: vender como churros
+__sell like hotcakes__ :three: (seel like hot cakes) To be sold quickly and in large quantities. _This record has been selling like hotcakes—I can’t keep it in stock!_ _We are selling English classes like hotcakes._ :es: vender como churros
 __sell out__ :two::hammer:
 __sell someone a pup__ To swindle someone by selling them something worthless.
 __sell up__
 __semper fi__
 __send (one’s) love to (someone)__
+__send a message__ To emphasize or make a clear statement of one’s position.
 __send a shiver down (one’) spine__ To cause an intense feeling of excitement, exhilaration, nervousness, or fear in someone. _The way that sonata swells always sends a shiver down my spine._
 __send off__ :two::hammer:
+__send the wrong message__ To do or say something that communicates a meaning different or contrary to what one desires, either implicitly or explicitly.
 __separate wheat from chaff__
 __serve (one’s) time__ To spend the amount of time in jail that is required by one’s prison sentence.
 __serve time__
+__set (someone or oneself) up for (something)__
 __set (someone or something) loose__ To make free or give up control of something or someone; to release or discharge something or someone, as from confinement. _Due to a lack of evidence, the suspects were set loose by police._
 __set (someone or something) off__
 __set (someone, something, or oneself) apart (from someone or something)__